-By partnering with, training and supporting healthcare teams at more than 140 transplant hospitals and heart failure programs in more than 20 countries, SynCardia helps create better outcomes for critically ill adults and adolescents whose best chance at survival is total heart replacement.
-When a donor heart isn’t available or isn’t an option, SynCardia provides a new heart without the wait for patients at risk of death or becoming too sick to transplant because of end-stage biventricular failure.
+By partnering with, training and supporting healthcare teams at transplant hospitals and heart failure programs in more than 20 countries, SynCardia helps create better outcomes for critically ill adults and adolescents whose best chance of survival is total heart replacement.
+When a donor heart isn’t available or isn’t an option, SynCardia provides a new heart without the wait for patients at risk of dying or becoming too sick to transplant because of end-stage biventricular failure.

 The SynCardia team is passionate about saving lives and dedicated to responsiveness, teamwork, safety, reliability and innovation.
 We believe that no one should die waiting for a matching donor heart.
 We also believe that a hospital isn’t a home; that for optimal patient quality of life, the ability to discharge stable patients home to enjoy a near-normal quality of life is vital.
 As a result, we are committed to advancing the treatment of end-stage biventricular failure to help improve patient care, quality of life and long-term outcomes.

-In September 2016, SynCardia was acquired by Versa Capital Management, LLC, a Philadelphia-based private equity investment firm.
-Our partnership with Versa has provided us with financial and operational resources to ensure that we can continue to grow and flourish in the U.S. and around the world.
+In September 2021, SynCardia was acquired by Hunniwell Lake Ventures, LLC, a California-based Venture Capital investment firm.
+This has provided SynCardia with financial and operational resources to ensure that we can continue to grow and flourish in the U.S. and around the world.
 This support has also allowed us to continue developing innovative medical devices and pursuing new indications so we can help more patients.

-In addition to our U.S. headquarters, SynCardia also operates a GmbH based in Bad Oeynhausen, Germany, which allows us to provide robust clinical support and training to hospitals throughout Europe and beyond.
+In addition to our U.S. headquarters, SynCardia also operates a GmbH based in Freiburg im B., Germany, which allows us to provide robust clinical support and training to hospitals throughout Europe and beyond.